-2d.
-Bidders will be required to complete the delivery of the materials to the satisfaction of the Department of Docks, and in substantial accordance with the specifications of the contract.
+2 d.
+Bidders will be required to complete the delivery of the materials to the satistaction of the Department of Docks, and in substantial accordance with the specifications of the contract.
 No extra compensation, beyond the amount payable for the materials before mentioned, which shall be actually performed, at the price therefor, to be specified by the lowest bidder, shall be due or payable for the materials.

 The materials are to be delivered at the yard of the Department of Docks, at the foot of West Fifty-seventh street, North river.
-The delivery of the materials will be begun within ten days of the date of a receipt of a notice by the Contractor, from the Engineer-in-Chief, that the work may be begun, and all the materials will delivered within thrify days from the date of the receipt of the above notice.
+The delivery of the materials will be begun within ten days of the date of a receipt of a notice by the Contractor, from the Engineer-in-Chief, that the work may be begun, and all the materials will delivered within thirty days from the date of the receipt of the above notice.

-The damages to be paid by the contractor for each day that the contract, or any part thereof or of any delivered within thirty days from the date of the receipt of the above notice.
+The damages to be paid by the contractor for each

+delivered within thirty days from the day from the day of the above notice.